Pi1at/vps/docs/install crowdcoin.md

 		Select the addnodes show on the left into the clipboard, paste them with into the crowd_n1.conf, save the conf-file
-Step 6) To activate the masternode type: activate_masternodes_crowd and wait for the new MN to be fully synced Step 7) Continue with the official setup guide at page 6 "STARTING YOUR MASTERNODE (Windows)" and come back here Step 8) To activate Sentinel
+Step 6) To activate the masternode type: activate_masternodes_crowd and wait for the new MN to be fully synced Step 7) Continue with the official setup guide at page 6 "STARTING YOUR MASTERNODE (Windows)" and come back here.
+		Omit the chapter "Test and Troubleshooting" in the official setup guide.
+Step 8) To activate Sentinel
 		Type: export SENTINEL_CONFIG=/usr/share/sentinel/crowd1_sentinel.conf; /usr/share/sentinelenv/bin/python /usr/share/sentinel/bin/sentinel.py
 Step 9) If it works without error, add that command as cronjob: